I’ve learned over the past decade that there’s no such thing as work-life balance, especially if you’re an entrepreneur.

 Identify opportunities to be optimally productive and use them to your advantage.

 I get most of my work done in the early hours of the morning.
-In the peace and quiet of an empty office, I can focus and power through tasks without anyone interrupting me.
+I can focus and power through tasks without anyone interrupting me in the peace and quiet of an empty office.
 Taking full advantage of my best work hours is a huge part of being my most productive self.

 So identify exactly when you’re most productive, whether it’s early in the morning, late at night, or sometime in between, and create a routine that helps you maximize those precious time slots.